mebble/make-like-a-code.nvim/README.md

 ```
 # Either do this:
-lua require("match-the-code")
+lua require("make-like-a-code")

-# Or open lua/match-the-code/init.lua, then do:
+# Or open lua/make-like-a-code/init.lua, then do:
 source %
 ```